 As you can probably imagine, when every object in our world is a potential computer, IoT has almost limitless applications.
 At present, plenty of entrepreneurs have tried to develop their own IoT product.
 Few have seen success.

-But as technology gets smaller and smarter, cloud services and APIs will become more standardized, paving the way for myriad IoT projects.
+But as technology gets smaller and smarter, business cloud services and APIs will become more standardized, paving the way for myriad IoT projects.
 This sector stands to be one of the most lucrative among these startup trends moving forward: The IoT market will be worth $581 billion by 2020.